ibm-cloud-docs/vmware-service/vmaas/veeam-dedicated-sobr.md

     3. Select the **All topics** tile and click **Next**.
 4. In the **Details** section, provide the following information and then click **Next**.
     1. For **Subject**, enter `Request to Add New Dedicated SOBR to Veeam Instance`
-    2. For **Description**, provide the following details to help IBM Support tailor the repository to meet your specific data protection needs and to ensure a smooth setup process.
+    2. For **Description**, provide the following details to help IBM Support tailor the repository to meet your specific data protection needs and to help ensure a smooth setup process.

     * `Site ID:` Specify the unique director site identifier where the SOBR is configured.
 For multitenant instances, use the site ID of the multitenant instance owner's account.
     * `SOBR name:` Specify the name of your dedicated SOBR.
 This name is used to identify the repository in your Veeam management console.